-Snow Town Yeti is famous for (always?) being the first outdoor ski resort in Japan to open every season... albeit with artificial snow!
-For the 2017-2018 season, one course opened from 6th October.
+Fujiyama Snow Resort Yeti is famous for always (in recent years) being the first outdoor ski resort in Japan to open every season and like clockwork it gains a lot of publicity for it... albeit with 100% artificial snow.
+For the 2018-2019 season, one course opened from 19th October 2018.

-The other ski and snowboard resorts on the foothills of Mt Fuji is Fujiten Snow Resort, which can be found on the northern foothills in Yamanashi Prefecture.
+The other ski and snowboard resort on the foothills of Mt Fuji is Fujiten Snow Resort, which can be found on the northern foothills in Yamanashi Prefecture.

 Official snow depth numbers from the current season and previous season